flutter/website/getting-started.md

  - Check that `adb` lists your device with `adb devices -l`.

-Note: By default, Flutter uses the version of the Android SDK where your `adb` tool is based.
+By default, Flutter uses the version of the Android SDK where your `adb` tool is based.
 If you want Flutter to use a different installation of the Android SDK, you must set the `ANDROID_HOME` environment variable to that specific installation directory.